Subtransmission Grid Control via Online Feedback Optimization: Introduction

-Real-time control does not only allow to operate the grid under variable renewable generation, but it can also mitigate the need to physically reinforce the grid by virtual reinforcement through automatic control.
-A report by the French transmission grid operator RTE estimates possible savings of~7~billion Euros over~10~years through using real-time control for active power instead of building new power lines~\cite{RTE_report_virtual_reinforcement}.
+Real-time control does not only allow the operation of the grid under variable renewable generation, but it can also mitigate the need to physically extend the grid by virtual reinforcement through automatic control.
+A report by the French transmission grid operator RTE estimates possible savings of~7~billion Euros over~10~years through using real-time control of active power flows instead of building new power lines~\cite{RTE_report_virtual_reinforcement}.
 This opportunity comes from the higher degree of controllability of the grid, given by the flexibility of a fine network of renewable generators connected to almost every bus.

-Virtual grid reinforcement can be phrased as an optimization problem.
-However, such optimization is inherently an offline decision-making method, e.g., solving an \ac{OPF} problem and deploying the solution on the grid, see Figure~\ref{fig:block_diagram_offline_vs_OFO}.
-This is a feedforward control approach that lacks robustness to unknown disturbances and model uncertainties.
-Further, it is difficult to run in real-time and can be (at best) implemented repeatedly.
-While some degree of uncertainty can be tackled via robust optimization tools, such an approach would increase the computational load (thus leading to longer sampling rates) and would jeopardize the efficiency of the solution (due to prioritizing robustness against model mismatch).
-In contrast, Online Optimization approaches have been analyzed for power system problems, see~\cite{molzahn2017survey}.
-Online Optimization methods combine feedback-based real-time control and optimal operation with respect to an optimization problem.
-An Online Optimization controller tracks the solution of a nonlinear optimization problem that, at each time, depends on the instantaneous availability of generation, loads, etc. From a control perspective, we want to design a control policy so that this optimal state is an attractive equilibrium for the controlled power grid.
-We choose the Online Optimization method, called \ac{OFO} to steer the grid to the optimal operating point using feedback, see Figure~\ref{fig:block_diagram_offline_vs_OFO}.
+The task of real-time efficient operation of the transmission grid can be stated as an \emph{online} optimization problem.
+In fact, at every instant in time, the optimal operation of the grid can be defined via a \ac{OPF} problem, whose parameters, however, are time-varying as they depend on the instantaneous loads, the availability of generation, etc.